-- Watch a colony of sea lions playing in the sand at San Cristobal
+- Watch a colony of sea lions playing in the sand on San Cristobal

-- See aquatic life as you snorkel around Kicker Rock
+- Explore an underwater world as you snorkel around Kicker Rock

 - Hike to the massive crater of the Sierra Negra Volcano